 For two millennia, the Jewish people were scattered across the globe.
 In the late 1800s, however, a Zionist vision began to blossom in the Jewish community through men like Leon Pinsker, Rabbi Hirsch Kalisher and Theodore Herzl, the father of Zionism.

 Simultaneously at the turn of the 20th century, Bible-believing Christians began recognizing and acting upon the centrality of Israel in God’s purposes.
 Christian Zionists in Great Britain like Lord Anthony Ashley Cooper, Earl of Shaftsbury, Lord James Balfour and David Lloyd-George were instrumental in reestablishing the Jewish people in their God-given homeland.
 They were men who held a deep reverence and love for the Bible.

 Both streams of Zionism converged in the rebirth of the modern nation in 1948.
-Miraculously after seven decades, the Jewish people continue to return to their ancient homeland.
-Today the Jewish community in Israel is 6.5 million strong and comprises 46% of the world’s Jewish population.
-As of December 30, 2018, Israel welcomed some 29,600 immigrants primarily from Russia, Ukraine, North America, France, United Kingdom and Brazil.
-(1)
+Miraculously after more than seven decades, the Jewish people continue to return to their ancient homeland.
+As of December 31, 2019, the Jewish community in Israel is nearly 6.8 million strong out of a total population of some 9 million according to Israel’s Central Bureau of Statistics.

 The prophet Jeremiah also foresaw the current development in God’s plan and purpose for Israel.
 In that context, Jeremiah encourages the nations or non-Jewish world to rejoice in what God is doing!

 “Sing with gladness for Jacob, and shout among the chief of the nations; proclaim, give praise, and say, ‘O Lord, save Your people, the remnant of Israel!’”
 (Jer.
 31:7).